By Ludwig Burger

-Merck is targeting 75 million euros ($85 million) in run-rate synergies by the third full year after closing of the deal, which it expects in the second half of 2019, it said in a statement on Friday.
+Merck, whose shares were down 2.5 percent at 1400 GMT is targeting 75 million euros (64.9 million pounds) in annual synergies by the third full year after closing of the deal, which it expects in the second half of 2019, it said in a statement on Friday.

-(Reporting by Ludwig Burger; editing by Thomas Seythal)
+(Reporting by Ludwig Burger; editing by Thomas Seythal/Keith Weir)